Ken Ham

 Kenneth Alfred Ham (born 20 October 1951) is an Australian Christian fundamentalist, young Earth creationist, apologist and former science teacher, living in the United States.
-He is the founder, CEO, and former president of Answers in Genesis (AiG), a Christian apologetics organization that operates the Creation Museum and the Ark Encounter.
+He is the founder, CEO, and former president of Answers in Genesis (AiG), a Christian apologetics organisation that operates the Creation Museum and the Ark Encounter.

-Ham advocates biblical literalism, believing that the creation narrative in the Book of Genesis is historical fact and that the universe and the Earth were created together approximately 6,000 years ago, contrary to the scientific consensus that the Earth is about 4.5 billion years old and the universe is about 13.8 billion years old.
+Ham advocates biblical literalism, claiming that the creation narrative in the Book of Genesis is historical fact and that the universe and the Earth were created together approximately 6,000 years ago, contrary to the scientific consensus that the Earth is about 4.5 billion years old and the universe is about 13.8 billion years old.

 Early life

 Ham was born 20 October 1951 in Cairns, Queensland.
 His father, Mervyn, was a Christian educator who served as a school principal in several schools throughout Queensland.

 Ham earned a bachelor's degree in applied science (with an emphasis on environmental biology) from the Queensland Institute of Technology and holds a Diploma in Education from the University of Queensland.
 While at university, he was influenced by John C. Whitcomb and Henry M. Morris's 1961 book The Genesis Flood.
-Upon graduation in 1975, Ham began teaching science at a high school in Dalby, Queensland.
+Upon graduation in 1975, Ham began teaching science at Dalby State High School in Dalby, Queensland.